Prostitution in Australia: Sex Industry Act 2019

 In June 2010, the NT Government rejected calls from the NT Sex Workers Outreach Programme for legalisation of brothels.
 As elsewhere in Australia, legalisation was opposed by the Australian Christian Lobby.

 The ALP government, elected in 2016, issued a discussion paper in March 2019.
 Following the consultation period in May, legislation was prepared, and introduced in September as the Sex Industry Bill.
 It was referred to committee on 18 September, inviting public submissions.
 The Economic Policy Scrutiny Committee reported on 20 November, with the Government response on the 26th.
 The Bill was considered and passed by the Legislative Assembly that day, effectively decriminalising prostitution in the Territory, and coming into force on 16 December 2019.
 The move was welcomed by the United Nations HIV/AIDS Programme (UNAIDS).

 Anti-Discrimination Amendment 2022

-In November 2022, the NT Government passed the Anti-Discrimination Amendment Bill giving full protection of sex workers making it the first country in the world to do so.
+In November 2022, the NT Government passed the Anti-Discrimination Amendment Bill giving full protection of sex workers making it the first region in the world to do so.

 Queensland

-Brothels are legal.
-They are licensed by the Prostitution Licensing Authority (PLA).

-The PLA reports to the Crime and Misconduct Commission (CMC), which reports to parliament.
-There are two types of sex work that are legal in Queensland: